GIScience/ohsome-quality-api/docs/api.md

     "report": {
       "metadata": {
         "name": "Minimal",
-        "description": "This report shows the quality for two indicators:\nMapping Saturation and Currentness.\nIt's main function is to test the interactions between\ndatabase, api and website.\n"
+        "description": "This report shows the quality for two indicators: Mapping Saturation and Currentness.
+It's main function is to test the interactions between database, api and website. "
       },
       "result": {
         "class_": 5,
-        "description": "All indicators show a good quality.\nThe data in this regions seems to be completely mapped.\n" }
+        "description": "All indicators show a good quality.
+The data in this regions seems to be completely mapped. " }
     },
     "indicators": [
       {
         "metadata": {
           "name": "Mapping Saturation",
-          "description": "Calculate if mapping has saturated.\nHigh saturation has been reached if the growth of the fitted curve is minimal.\n"
+          "description": "Calculate if mapping has saturated.
+High saturation has been reached if the growth of the fitted curve is minimal. "
         },
         "topic": {
           "key": "building_count",
           "name": "Building Count",
-          "description": "All buildings as defined by all objects tagged with 'building=*'.\n" },
+          "description": "All buildings as defined by all objects tagged with 'building=*'. " },
         "result": {
-          "description": "The saturation of the last 3 years is 98.4%.\nHigh saturation has been reached (97% < Saturation ≤ 100%).\n",
+          "description": "The saturation of the last 3 years is 98.4%.
+High saturation has been reached (97% < Saturation ≤ 100%). ",
           "timestamp_oqt": "2022-09-07T20:00:24.897112+00:00",
           "timestamp_osm": "2022-08-01T00:00:00+00:00",
           "value": 0.9839766580301241,